February 2014 sending my first book to printers |

 Maura Medina and Christy Dix helped with that.
 I needed to get the books

-printed – I searched Mexico, USA, and Canada for affordable printers, and in
+printed – I searched Mexico, the USA, and Canada for affordable printers, and in

-the end ordered direct from China.
-The shipment took two months traveling from
+the end, ordered direct from China.
+The shipment took two months to travel from

-China to the western side of Mexico, across country by truck, and finally arrived
+China to the western side of Mexico, across the country by truck, and then finally arrived in Cancun.

 Then,